Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Discretization of Attitude Kinematics

-Using \eqref{eq:3} and the discretization from \eqref{eq:13} we get
+Using \eqref{eq:3} and the discretization from \eqref{eq:13} we get,

-We will use \eqref{eq:14} for those instants of time when inertial vector measurements in the body-fixed frame are not available to obtain the missing values of $U_i^m$.
-Hence, using the propagation scheme in \eqref{eq:14} for the time instants $ (n-1)h < t_i < nh, n \in \mathbb{N}$, we can propagate direction vector measurements between the instants at which they are measured, using the angular velocity measurements that are obtained at a faster rate.
-The aforementioned vector measurement model can be written, formally as
+For the instants of time when inertial vector measurements in the body-fixed frame are not available we will use \eqref{eq:15} to obtain the missing values of $U_i^m$.
+This implies that for the time instants $ (n-1)h < t_i < nh, n \in \mathbb{N}$, by employing the propagation scheme in \eqref{eq:15}, we propagate direction vector measurements between the instants at which they are measured, using the angular velocity measurements that are obtained at a faster rate.
+We now formalise the aforementioned inertial vector measurement model as below,